 Your doctor will perform a full physical exam, including sensation and strength testing.
 Your doctor may order blood work, X-rays, CT or an MRI to confirm the diagnosis.

 Thoracic pain can be a symptom of cancer.
-Seek immediate medical for thoracic pain combined with:
+Seek immediate medical attention for thoracic pain combined with:

 - Fever